-- Quest School recognises that all matters relating to child protection are confidential.
-The Principal or deputy DSL's will only disclose information about a pupil to other members of staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - DfE Guidance on Information Sharing (July 2018) provides further detail and a copy if kept in the staff room noticboard
+- Trinity School recognises that all matters relating to child protection are confidential.
+The Headteacher or DSL will only disclose information about a student to other members of staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - DfE Guidance on Information Sharing (July 2018) provides further detail.

-11. Complaints
+II.
+Complaints

-- The school has a Complaints Procedure available to parents, pupils and members of staff and visitors who wish to report concerns.
-This can be found in the staff policy file in the staff room, staff handbook and on the website. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
+- The school has a Complaints Procedure available to parents, students and members of staff and visitors who wish to report concerns.
+This can be found obtained from school reception staff. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.